Launching in 2026, Botanical Culture is an ethnobotanical compendium connecting you with the best in the botanical world

 Film & Video

-I attended the Center for Documentary Studies Video Institute at Duke University and have played multiple roles in developing film and video from writer to line producer to editor.
-Favorite highlight so far: A feature-length documentary I co-wrote and produced, Under Contract, was featured on Last Week Tonight with John Oliver. 🤓
+I attended the Center for Documentary Studies Video Institute at Duke University and have played many roles in film and video from writer to line producer to editor.
+Favorite highlight so far: A feature-length documentary I co-wrote and produced, Under Contract, was highlighted on Last Week Tonight with John Oliver.

 Articles & Reviews

-I’ve written for BookDNA, YES!
+I’ve written for BookDNA, Resilience, Pressenza, YES!
 Magazine, MAKE: Magazine, and other publications.